firozkhan18/technologies-notes/second-round-interview.md

 - **Walk-throughs**: Regularly walk through technical designs and solutions with SMEs and QA to ensure everything is understood before proceeding.

 ---

-These questions and answers should give you a solid foundation for understanding and preparing for the role of a Full-stack Developer using Java, ReactJS, and other associated technologies like Kafka, MongoDB, and Spring Boot.

 HR discussions often focus on assessing a candidate's cultural fit, communication skills, attitude, and alignment with the company’s values and goals.